-In 2010, a French couple gave birth to a baby boy and decided to name him MJ (all caps) in honour of Michael Jackson, who died the previous year.
+In 2010, a French couple gave birth to a baby boy and named him MJ (all caps) in honour of Michael Jackson, who died the previous year.

-6 months later, the couple received a letter in the mail from l’état civil in charge of enforcing baby name rules.
+Six months later, the couple received a letter from l’état civil in charge of enforcing baby name rules.
 The letter stated that they had to change their son’s name to a more acceptable name.
 A name that would not be ridiculed.
 Also, Initials as first names are not permitted in France.

 After duking it out in court for a year, the couple lost and were forced to rename their son Jean.

-MJ’s father encourages everyone to visit MJ’s Facebook page, share and like it to fight what he calls prejudice against the name he chose for his son, which he thinks is perfectly acceptable, unlike other names that have been banned in France.
+MJ’s father encourages everyone to visit MJ’s Facebook page and share and like it to fight what he calls prejudice against the name he chose for his son, which he thinks is perfectly acceptable, unlike other names that have been banned in France.

 4) Titeuf /Tee-Tuff/